Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

     return state
 ```

-For the attack we need to implement *Expandable Message*.
+For the attack, we need to implement *Expandable Message*.
 This is actually a set of messages of length $(k, k + 2^{k} - 1)$ with the same hash value.

-Using these messages, we can choose a prefix with length of our own choice with known hash result.
+Using these messages, we can choose a prefix with a length of our own choice with a known hash result.

-We start with with a function that find a collision between 1-block message and a message of $\alpha = 2^{(k-j)}+1$ blocks.
+We start with a function that finds a collision between 1-block message and a message of $\alpha = 2^{(k-j)}+1$ blocks.

-Note - this function has to efficient (birthday paradox), otherwise the whole search would be pointless and we would get stuck here.
+Note - this function has to be efficient (birthday paradox), otherwise the whole search would be pointless and we would get stuck here.

 For efficiency, we constructs about $2^{n/2}$ messages of length
 1, and about the same number of length $\alpha$ , and looks for a collision: